walestaral/learngit/readme.txt

 change branch's name to master
-Creating a new branch is quick fuck uuu,there is a bitch beside me awful
+Creating a new branch is quick
 Creating a new branch is quick & simple.
-Creating a new branch is quick AND simple git a merge
+Creating a new branch is quick AND simple git is a free software